Nonlinear Thouless pumping: solitons and transport breakdown

-We numerically solved Eq.~(\ref{GPE}) with the initial excitation condition $\Psi_{\rm ini}(x)=Ae^{-x^2/\ell^2}\varphi_{1,0}(x,0)$, where $\varphi_{1,0}(x,0)$ is the normalized Bloch state of the lowest band at $k=0$, $\ell$ is the width of the envelope (in simulations we use $\ell=0.4$), and the amplitude $A$ is used as a control parameter.
+We numerically solved Eq.~(\ref{GPE}) with the initial excitation condition $\Psi_{\rm ini}(x)=Ae^{-x^2/\ell^2}\varphi_{1,0}(x,0)$, where $\varphi_{1,0}(x,0)$ is the normalized Bloch state of the lowest band at $k=0$, $\ell$ is the width of the envelope, and the amplitude $A$ is used as a control parameter.
 Increasing $A$ allows us to study the pumping under the transition between the quasi-linear and strongly nonlinear regimes.
 Quasi-linear transport is shown in Fig.~\ref{fig:one}(b), where one observes that in spite of strong dispersion, the COM of the wavepacket follows the averaged trajectory $X_{\rm av}(t)=Lt/T$, as predicted above for the lowest band characterized by the first Chern number $C_1=1$.
-When amplitude of the initial state increases and nonlinearity becomes sufficiently strong \rev{($A$ bigger than 2 in our simulations)} for compensation of dispersion, a matter-wave soliton forms.
+When amplitude of the initial state increases and nonlinearity becomes sufficiently strong \rev{($A>2$ in our simulations)} for compensation of dispersion, a matter-wave soliton forms.
 Remarkably, its pumping is still topological and is accurately predicted by the formula for $X_1(t)$ [Fig.~\ref{fig:one}(c)].
-Therefore, there is a sufficiently wide interval of input amplitudes where COMs of the dispersing wavepackets and of the localized solitons move according to the same law.